 Historically, TTCN has always been associated with conformance testing.
-In order to open the language to a wider range of testing applications in both the standards domain and the industrial domain the present document separates the specification of TTCN-3 into several parts.
-The first part, defined in the present document, is the core language.
-The second part, defined in Recommendation Z.141 [1], is the tabular presentation format, similar in appearance and functionality to earlier versions of TTCN.
-The third part, defined in draft new Recommendation Z.142 [2] is the graphical presentation format.
+In order to open the language to a wider range of testing applications in both the standards domain and the industrial domain, this Recommendation separates the specification of TTCN-3 into several parts.
+The first part, defined in this Recommendation, is the core language.
+The second part, defined in ITU-T Rec.
+Z.141 [1], is the tabular presentation format, similar in appearance and functionality to earlier versions of TTCN.
+The third part, defined in draft ITU-T Rec.
+Z.142 [2], is the graphical presentation format.